Izabela88/cupandcake/README.md

   - The products are sorted into three groups and presented in tabs.
   - Cupcakes are displayed when the button tab is clicked by the user.
-  - Each product card contains a basket icon which, when pressed, adds the product to the basket.
+    Each product card contains a basket icon that adds the product to the basket when pressed.

   ![Products](https://github.com/Izabela88/cupandcake/blob/development/media/products2.png)